jsthomas/jsthomas.github.io/content/ocaml-shell.md

   Stream.from f
 ```

-It's useful to do this part first, since batch input will allow you to
+It's useful to do this part as early as possible, since batch input
-start running the tests.
+allows you to run the tests.

 Once I could get `osh` to fail all 22 test cases, I started adding the
 simpler built-in commands `cd` and `exit`.
-(It may be useful to know
+(Note `./test-osh.sh -c`
-that `./test-osh.sh -c` will run all 22 tests, without stopping at the
-first one that fails.)
+will run all 22 tests, without stopping at the first one that fails.)

-My first version of `main` just treated user input as a list of strings, like this:
+My first version of `main` just treated user input as `string list`:
 ```ocaml
 let rec main stream =
   let parse text = String.split_on_char ' ' text in